cscart/docs/en/cscart_addons/addons/google_remarketing_tag/index.rst

 Google Merchant Center
 ----------------------

-    In order to use the Google Remarketing Tag add-on, you need a Google Merchant Center account.
+    In order to use the Remarketing Tag add-on, you need a Google Merchant Center account.
 The product data from your store will be stored there as feeds.
 This feed will be pulled from your Merchant Center to be used in dynamic remarketing ads.

 ===================
 Creating an Account